bjpop/gurita/docsrc/box.rst

 box
 ===

-Box (or box-and-whisker) plots show the distribution of values in a numerical feature optionally grouped by categorical features.
+Box (or box-and-whisker) plots show the distribution of values in a numerical column optionally grouped by categorical columns.
-The distribution of a numerical feature is displayed using the inter-quartile range, with outliers shown as separate diamond shaped points.
+The distribution of a numerical column is displayed using the inter-quartile range, with outliers shown as separate diamond shaped points.

 .. code-block:: bash